Creuna-Oslo/Episerver.Basis.Slim/docs/content/features/search.md

 ### Using search in production
 You should not be using the local indexing service when hosting in production, especially not in Azure or behind a load balancer.
-In this situation, all sites should share the same index so avoid drift.
+In this situation, all sites should share the same index to avoid drift.

 A separate site with only the indexing service should be set up in this situation.